This section is about our Forward work plan for 2024–27 and the status of audits that are in progress.

 Education, Employment, Training and Skills Committee

-These reports analyse the education entities’ financial performance and position.
-They will provide insights into education entities’ recovery from COVID-19 and in meeting the educational requirements and needs of population growth in Queensland’s regions.
+These reports analyse the education entities’ financial performance and position and include assessments of their internal controls, and financial sustainability.
+They will also provide insights into education entities’ asset management and in meeting the educational requirements and needs of population growth in Queensland’s regions.

 Planned